apache/spark/docs/integration.rst

 ----------------------

-Airflow has limited support for Microsoft Azure: interfaces exist only for Azure Blob Storage.
-Note that the Hook, Sensor and Operator are in the contrib section.
+Airflow has limited support for Microsoft Azure: interfaces exist only for Azure Blob Storage and Azure Data Lake.
+Hook, Sensor and Operator for Blob Storage and Azure Data Lake Hook are in contrib section.

 Azure Blob Storage
 ''''''''''''''''''